rvzm/zconf/README.md

 # requirements
  - eggdrop
  `- Tested on 1.8.0 RC-1, but should work fine on 1.6.21
- - ZNC Admin Acount with module controlpanel loaded
- `- Account should be named zconf
+ - ZNC Admin Acount with module controlpanel and blockuser loaded `- Account should be named zconf

 ## commands